Hydrology-IFH/diag-eff/README.md

 ## How to cite

-In case you use `de` in other software or scientific publications, please reference this module.
+In case you use `diag-eff` in other software or scientific publications, please reference this module.
 It is published and has a DOI.
 It can be cited
 as: